 Earth Day is coming!
-How are you going to celebrate with your class?
-Buying brand-new craft supplies to celebrate and learn about Earth Day would seem squarely out of sync with the recycle-reuse-renew lessons we are teaching our students, right?
-So what are your other options?
+How do you plan to celebrate?
+Buying brand-new craft supplies to celebrate and learn about Earth Day would seem squarely out of sync with the recycle-reuse-renew lessons we are teaching our kids, right?
 Don’t worry.
-We’ve got you.
-Let’s raid your recycling bins for supplies and then try one of these eco-savvy Earth Day crafts that is sure to excite students.
+We’ve got you covered.
+Let’s raid your recycling bins for supplies and then try one of these eco-savvy Earth Day crafts that is sure to excite kids of all ages.

 1. Make wildflower seed bombs.

 Give back to Mother Earth with these easy-to-make seed bombs.
 Blend together used scraps of construction paper, water, and wildflower seeds in a food processor, then form into tiny muffins.
 Let dry and then toss in the ground.
 As the seed bombs receive sun and rain, the paper will eventually compost and the seeds will germinate.